doecode/server/src/main/java/gov/osti/services/UserServices.md

 containing the new desired password and "confirm_password" attribute matching the requested password, which must also conform to any password validation rules to be accepted.

-On success, JSON containing the updated User account information is returned.

 > Request:
 > ```html
 > POST /doecodeapi/services/user/update/myaccount@domain.com